stfc/janus-core/docs/source/user_guide/installation.rst

 MLIPs with limited OS support
 -----------------------------

-Several MLIP packages have limited support on Windows We are currently unable to support ``orb``, ``mattersim``, ``alignn`` or ``matgl`` as ``extras`` on Windows, so they must be installed manually.
+Several MLIP packages have limited support on Windows.
+We are currently unable to support ``orb``, ``mattersim``, ``alignn`` or ``matgl`` as ``extras`` on Windows, so they must be installed manually.